Incident DetailsCause of Death:

 On appeal, the Indiana Supreme Court reversed his conviction ruling Marshal Doran did not have the authority to effect an arrest without a warrant as the misdemeanor was not committed in his presence and ordered a new trial, where the charges were dismissed.

-Town Marshal James Doran was survived by his wife, five sons and two daughters.
+Town Marshal James Doran was survived by his wife, five sons, two daughters, mother and three brothers.